Best-trails-in-Arapahoe-Basin

 The McCullough Gulch trail is very scenic, and the reason for that is the waterfall that comes with it.
 As you’ll begin your trail, you’ll see a number of streams crossing your way.
 There are many shorter trails that, if followed, will lead you to different levels of the waterfall.
 However, each of these trails is a part of the major McCullough Gulch trail.

-The way to reach on each of these three trails from Keystone: You’ll have to take the U.S. Highway 6 and arrive at the Loveland Pass summit.
+The way to reach each of these three trails from Keystone: You’ll have to take the U.S. Highway 6 and arrive at the Loveland Pass summit.
 You can park your ride right beside the Continental Divide sign and begin your hike.

 Now, if you’re a peripatetic and you’re even planning a trip to A-Basin, you know a great deal of the area’s hiking trails.
 Book your ride with Fresh Tracks Transportation for affordable and reliable shuttle services.